House Sitting References Guide For Beginners (Updated 2023)

 Knowing that you have experience with animals is the puurfect peace of mind for most homeowners.

-If you have no experience with animals, it’s worth heading into your local SPCA or vet and asking if there are any courses or training days coming up that you can jump in on – and then get a certificate or reference for.
+If you have no experience with animals, it’s worth heading to your local SPCA or vet and asking if any courses or training days are coming up that you can attend —and then get a certificate or reference for.

 Handyman Experience

 This is the same for any handy work you may have done.
-Remember, you will be looking after someone’s home and they want to know that you are responsible and know what to do if something was to happen while they are away.
+Remember, you will be looking after someone’s home and they want to know that you are responsible and know what to do if something happens while they are away.

-Something that we recommend is heading into your local hardware store and asking if they know of any courses or training you can do to upskill yourself to know the basics of looking after a home!
-Then you can always ask them for a reference or certificate as proof for the homeowner.
+We recommend heading into your local hardware store and asking if they know of any courses or training you can take to upskill yourself in the basics of home care.
+Then, you can always ask them for a reference or certificate as proof for the homeowner.

 Government or Police Reference Checks For House Sitting

-This gets its own category because regardless of if you have any of the above or not a government or police check is something we can all obtain.
-It is also something that we recommend everyone who is looking at starting to become a house sitter obtains.
+This gets its category because regardless of whether you have any of the above or not, a government or police check is something we can all obtain.
+It is also something that we recommend everyone who is looking to start becoming a house sitter obtains.

-It differs from country to country to country how you obtain one, the cost, and how long it takes so I can’t give specifics here.
+How you obtain one, the cost, and how long it takes differ from country to country, so I can’t give specifics here.
 However, I have collected all the information I can find for around 20 countries about how you can obtain your government/police reference check.

-If your country is not listed I am sorry I tried my best – please feel free to pass on any relevant into to me so I can update this document!
+If your country is not listed, I’m sorry.
+I tried my best.
+Please feel free to pass on any relevant information so I can update this document!

 How to Collate and Show Your References

-So, by now you should have a few different references in your hot little hands.
+So, it would be best if you had a few references in your hot little hands by now.

 What do you do with them?

-The first thing I advise to do is to scan them and convert them into a PDF on your computer.
-Put them all into a folder and keep adding to this as you gain more references.
+First, I advise scanning them and converting them into PDFs on your computer.
+Then, put them all into a folder and keep adding to it as you gain more references.

-Make sure you know where to find them, so when you are applying for a house sit you have everything you need.
+Make sure you know where to find them so that you have everything you need when you apply for a house sit.

-A tip that we have picked up along our house sitting journey is that when you initially apply for a house sit attach a couple of references or a link to your online reference drive.
-This will allow them to check you out before even needing to reply – this can put you miles ahead of your competition!
+A tip we have picked up along our house-sitting journey is that when you initially apply for a house-sitting position, attach a couple of references or a link to your online reference drive.
+This will allow them to check you out before even needing to reply—this can put you miles ahead of your competition!

 Well, that’s about it for references, I hope that this has helped you and changed your mind from think ‘I have no house sitting references’.